 Captive insurance companies work in very much the same ways as conventional insurance companies, but with a few key distinctions.
 A business owner, typically referred to as the “insured,” pays premiums to the captive insurance company.
 If the captive is formed under Section 831(b) of the Internal Revenue Code, premiums are paid at a 0% Federal income tax level.
-And as of January 1, 2017, the cap on premiums is CURRENT_PREMIUM_CAP million and is indexed for inflation.
+And as of January 1, CURRENT_YEAR, the cap on premiums is CURRENT_PREMIUM_CAP million and is indexed for inflation.
 These funds accumulate inside the captive over time, offering business owners a source of funding for operational needs.
 This is in addition to tailored risk coverage, which may be expensive or unavailable through the commercial markets.

-After a given year, if there is undistributed surplus in the captive with no claims for losses, it can be used as a secured loan back to its affiliated operating company or as a dividend.
+If there is undistributed surplus in the captive with no claims for losses, it can be used as a secured loan back to its affiliated operating company or as a dividend.
 In industries such as manufacturing, construction, and agriculture, business owners have used secured loans from their captives to buy or repair equipment, expand their operations, and more.

 Captive insurance companies are highly regulated entities--they are bona fide insurance companies.
 These regulations are determined by the “domicile” or jurisdiction in which they’ve been formed.
 A captive can be regulated in the state where the business owner (the insured) is based or by another location.
-Domiciles can be found onshore (regulated by a U.S. state) or offshore (in countries such as Anguilla) and each one has their own set of rules, requirements, and track records for compliance.
+Captive domiciles can be found onshore (regulated by a U.S. state) or offshore (in countries such as Anguilla) and each one has their own set of rules, requirements, and track records for compliance.